 This and all future requests must be directed to the URI.

 - 302 Found

-This is an example of good industrial practice contradicting the norm.
-HTTP / 1.0 specification (RFC 1945) required the client to perform a temporary redirect (what describes original phrase was "Moved Temporarily"), but popular browsers running 302 with the functionality of an 303 See Other.
-Therefore, it added HTTP / 1.1 status codes 303 and 307 to distinguish between the two behaviors.
-However, most web applications and frames still use the 302 status code as if it were 303.
+This is an example of good industrial practice contradicting the standard.
+HTTP / 1.0 specification (RFC 1945) required the client to perform a temporary redirect (which describes the original phrase was “Moved Temporarily”), but popular browsers performed 302 with the functionality of a 303 See Others.
+So it added HTTP / 1.1 status codes 303 and 307 to distinguish between the two behaviors.
+However, most web applications and boards still use the 302 status code as if it were 303.

 - 304 Not Modified